optimagic-dev/optimagic/docs/source/explanations/optimization/tests_for_supported_optimizers.rst

-# How supported optimization algorithms are tested *emphasis*
+# How supported optimization algorithms are tested %*emphasis*

 estimagic provides a unified interface that supports a large number of optimization algorithms from different libraries.
 Additionally, it allows putting constraints on